nathanmsmith/nathansmith.io/src/content/posts/scraping-enrollment-data-from-the-ucla-registrar-part-two/index.md

 If my scrapers would be running every hour, I needed to have a database that would always be available.
 [Amazon RDS for PostgreSQL](https://aws.amazon.com/rds/postgresql/) was perfect for my needs.
 The database runs `db.t2.micro` instance because it's free and works well enough.

-## Logging and Error Detection
+## Logging and error detection

 After deploying the functions and letting them run for a couple of days, I soon realized that there was no error detection the functions.

 Since I'm pretty familiar with Datadog and they offer a great [free student plan](https://www.datadoghq.com/blog/datadog-github-student-developer-pack/), it was a no-brainer that I'd use Datadog.
 For Go logging, they [recommend](https://www.datadoghq.com/blog/go-logging/) [Logrus](https://github.com/Sirupsen/logrus), which was super easy to set up.

 An interesting quirk I found is that Logrus seems to only be initializable in Go's [init](https://golang.org/doc/effective_go.html#init) function, not `main`.
-So every function has an `init` that looks like:
+So every lambda function has an `init` that looks like:

 ```go
 func init() {